 A general description of subsurface soils encountered in the borings made for this investigation is provided in the following paragraphs.
-The graphical logs shown on Figures 3 through 5 should be referred to for specific soil conditions encountered at each boring location.
-Stick logs of the borings are shown in profile on Figures 6 to aid in visualizing subsurface soil conditions.
+The graphical logs shown on Figures 3 through 6 should be referred to for specific soil conditions encountered at each boring location.
+Stick logs of the borings are shown in profile on Figure 7 to aid in visualizing subsurface soil conditions.
 Tabulated adjacent to the stick logs are Atterberg limit and plastic limits, water contents, dry densities, cohesions and field SPT blow counts.

-The soil survey of Holly Ridge NW site prepared by the U. S. Department of Agriculture, Natural Resources Conservation Service shows the distribution of soil types at the Richland Site (Figures 8 and 9).
-The soil covering over 37% of the site is described as Gigger-Gilbert silt loam (Gg), a very deep, poor to moderately drained, low permeability soil that often is often found on broad flats or narrow depressional areas.
-Gilbert silt loam (Gk), a poorly drained with low permeability soil, covers approximately 31 % of the site.
-Gilbert-Egypt (Gm) covers about 28% of the site and is also a poorly drained, low permeability soil.
-Other soil types shown on the soils map include Deerford silt loam (Da) and Necessity-Gilbert silt loam (Ng).
-Both are poorly drained and have low permeability.
+The soil survey of Bee Bayou site prepared by the U. S. Department of Agriculture, Natural Resources Conservation Service shows the distribution of soil types at the Richland Site (Figures 9 and 10).
+The soil covering over 60% of the site is described as Gilbert-Egypt silt loam

+(Gm), a poorly drained, low permeability soil that often contains perched water.
+The soils covering the bottomlands of the streams are Forestdale silty clay loam (Fr) and Gilbert silt loam (Gk).
+The Forestdale silty clay loam covers about 20% of the site area and is a poorly drained soil with very low permeability containing swelling clays in some areas.
+The Gilbert silt loam covers about 1% of the site area and is poorly drained with low permeability.
+Other soil types shown on the soils map include Dexter silt loam (De) and Gigger silt loam (Ge).
+The Dexter silt loam covers approximately 12% of the site area and is a well drained, moderately permeable soil.
+The Gigger silt loam covers about 3% of the site area and is moderately well drained with low permeability.